 Two Flint Creek Plant ash storage sites are included in the CCR monitoring program:

 - The landfill.

-In 2018, SWEPCO continued its groundwater monitoring activities around Flint Creek Plant’s coal ash storage sites.
-We analyzed this data relative to EPA drinking water standards and/or with groundwater protection standards.
+Southwestern Electric Power Company continues groundwater monitoring activities around Flint Creek Plant’s coal ash storage sites.
+We analyze this data relative to EPA groundwater protection standards.

 Analysis of this data by an independent third party indicates that these coal ash storage sites are not impacting groundwater quality.